stephenmccall/harvest/README.md

   - selector (string) = jQuery style CSS selector statement to be used to match element(s) on the page at the requested URL
   - delay (int) = number of milliseconds to wait before querying the DOM after the page at the requested URL has completed loading in the PhantomJS browser

-The "callBack" parameter is the name of the function to which the return value of the harvest server will be passed.
+Harvest makes use of the JSONP communication technique.
+The "callBack" parameter is the name of the function to which the object in the return value of the harvest server will be passed.

 Both the "data" and "callBack" parameters should be URL encoded prior to the request being sent.
 The harvest-client.js file contains utility functions to simplify this.